sagarapradeep/Fundamental-Projects-Java/README.md

 Second sub project folder contains simple data representation in table view.
 Data length and number of data can be changed accorindg to user preference.
 No libraries used.
 Simple loops and if/else statements used.
 Third project folder contains dynamic array creation using fixed array for continous user inputs Duplication finder project represent the simple occurrence number count for any user input, without using any libraries.
+Palindrome number project returns user input number palindrome or not.